YosefthGuaca/Pokedex-App/README.md

 ## Guide
 1. Create a React application using Vite
-2. Choose an API from where you will pull your initial data
+2. Choosing an API from where pull your initial data
-3. You decide what pages to include in your application

 ## Guidelines